cite-architecture/CitableLibrary.jl/docs/src/collection.md

 using CitableLibrary
 using CitableBase

-struct Isbn10EnglishUrn <: Urn
+struct Isbn10Urn <: Urn
     isbn::AbstractString
 end

+distanthorizons = Isbn10Urn("urn:isbn:022661283X")
+quantitativeintertextuality = Isbn10Urn("urn:isbn:3030234134")
+enumerations = Isbn10Urn("urn:isbn:022656875X")
+jane = Isbn10Urn("0141395203") # Because all computational literary analysis is required to use Jane Austen as an example

 struct ReadingList
-    reff::Vector{Isbn10EnglishUrn}
+    reff::Vector{Isbn10Urn}
 end

-isbns = [Isbn10EnglishUrn("urn:isbn:022661283X"),Isbn10EnglishUrn("urn:isbn:3030234134"),Isbn10EnglishUrn("urn:isbn:022656875X")]
-rl = ReadingList(isbns)
+rl = ReadingList([distanthorizons,enumerations, enumerations, jane])
+length(rl.reff)
 ```

-Note that `Isbn10EnglishUrn` is a subtype of `Urn`: this makes objects of that type recognizable as values we can compare using URN logic.
+Note that `Isbn10Urn` is a subtype of `Urn`: this makes objects of that type recognizable as values we can compare using URN logic.

 ```@example citelib
-distanthorizons = isbns[1]
 urncomparable(distanthorizons)
 ```

-On the next page, we'll look at how to implement URN comparison for our `Isbn10EnglishUrn` type, and for our collection type, `ReadingList`.
+On the next page, we'll look at how to implement URN comparison for our `Isbn10Urn` type, and for our collection type, `ReadingList`.